Nguyễn Kim Hồng: Life and career

-Out/Marriage, her first film, focused on other Vietnamese women in Taiwan whose marriages to Taiwanese citizens had failed and was released in 2012.
+Out/Marriage, her first film, was released in 2012.
+The film covers the story of Kim Hồng and four other women (three from Vietnam and one from Indonesia) who migrated to Taiwan for marriage and the struggles they face in their new homes and communities, ultimately ending in disappointment and the end of their marriages.
 It was nominated for Best Documentary at the Taipei Film Festival.
-For the film, Kim Hồng successfully applied for a Wanderer grant from the Cloud Gate Dance Theater, the first such grant given to a "new immigrant" Her second film, a short video titled Lonely Strangers (2013), covered the lives and struggles of migrant Vietnamese workers in Taiwan who had illegally migrated and changed their jobs.
+For the film, Kim Hồng successfully applied for a Wanderer grant from the Cloud Gate Dance Theater, the first such grant given to a "new immigrant".

+Her second film, a short video titled Lonely Strangers (2013), covered the lives and struggles of four migrant Vietnamese workers in Taiwan who had left their sponsoring employers due to harsh conditions and mounting debt from agent fees.
+The film covers their hiding in the mountains as they illegally work other jobs, and the deportation of one of the workers after he is caught by police.
 According to Tsai, both Kim Hồng and the migrant workers were apprehensive about each other, but slowly built up trust during filming due to their shared background and promises of anonymity for the workers.
 A sequel, feature-length film, See You, Lovely Strangers, won the award for Best Documentary at the 2016 Golden Harvest Awards for Outstanding Short Films.
 However, she faced a lot of stress and gossip due to the subject matter and the deportation of some of the migrant workers, and Kim Hồng took a year-long break from filmmaking.
 Additionally, See You, Lovely Strangers has not been publicly screened outside schools and film festivals to preserve the workers' privacy and trust.
 She curated a film festival in Yunlin for migrant workers along with her husband in 2015.
 As of 2016, she hosted Public Television Service's Far and Away (我在台灣 你好嗎; lit.
 'I'm in Taiwan, how are you?') television series about immigrants in Taiwan and designed a curriculum to teach heritage languages to the children of Southeast Asian immigrants in Taiwanese schools.